-Note that if technical requirements setting out nPR PPMs are not subject to the disciplines of the TBTAgreement, the disciplines of the GATT 1994, and in particular the national treatment obligation of Article III:4, still applies.
-See above, p.
-51-72.
+Agreement, the disciplines of the GATT 1994, and in particular the national treatment obligation of Article III:4, still applies.
+See above, p. ##.

 With regard to conformity assessment procedures, note that they only fall within the scope of application of the TBT Agreement when they determine the conformity of products with technical regulations and standards which themselves fall within the scope of application of the TBT Agreement.
 Conformity assessment procedures to determine whether products meet the Cramer sustainability requirements set out technical regulations or standards are therefore only subject to the disciplines of the TBT Agreement to the extent that such technical regulations or standards fall within the scope of application of the TBT Agreement.